jimporter/mike/README.md

 mike serve
 ```

+This serves your current documentation as committed to your `gh-pages` branch.
-By default, this serves the docs on `http://localhost:8000`, but you can
+By default, it serves the docs at `http://localhost:8000`, but you can change
-change this with `-a`/`--dev-addr`.
+this with `-a`/`--dev-addr`.

 > [!CAUTION]
 > `mike serve` and `mkdocs serve` should be used *for testing only*.
 To host